YOLO11 vs YOLOv5: A Detailed Comparison

 Architecture and Key Features

-- Relatively New: Being a newer model, the community support and breadth of resources might still be growing compared to the more established YOLOv5.
+- Being newer, the community adoption is still growing compared to the established YOLOv5.

 Architecture and Key Features